While you are studying

 A postgraduate research degree is a serious undertaking and requires a high level of commitment.

 It is important that you complete your research degree within the standard period of study.
 It provides the preparation and training for a professional career and requires the same commitment to meeting objectives and timescales for the completion of work.
 Full-time postgraduate researchers (PGRs) are expected to work on their research project for an average of at least 37.5 hours per week, the same as a full-time academic post.
 This does not include paid work.
 Part-time PGRs are expected to work on their projects for at least 20 hours per week.
 Your work load will inevitably vary throughout the year and should be agreed with your supervisor.
 Additional hours may be necessary when you’re approaching a specific deadline such as the submission of a transfer report or thesis.

 The University requires you to:

-- carry our research effectively, to submit work regularly and to an adequate standard against a timescale agreed with your supervisor/s
+carry out research effectively, to submit work regularly and to an adequate standard against a timescale agreed with your supervisor(s)

 As part of your work load you will also be expected to undertake other professional activity such as attending conferences and undertaking fieldwork.